 I hope this has given you a high-level summary of how to sell organizational change management to the skeptics, either internally within your organization or perhaps outside of your organization as well.
-Oftentimes, for example, system integrators or technical types don't recognize the value of change management either.
-This is meant to give you some talking points that you can use to convince your team of the importance of change management.
+Oftentimes, for example, system integrators or technical types don't recognize the value of change management or that of implementing change.
+This is meant to give you some talking points that you can use to convince your team of the importance of organizational change initiatives.

-If you’d like to discuss more on organizational change and how it might help your organization, please reach out to me directly.
-I’m happy to be a sounding board and walk you through the opportunity and obstacles posed by the many changes in the marketplace today.
+If you'd like to discuss more on successful change management and how it might help your organization, please reach out to me directly.
+I'm happy to be a sounding board and walk you through the opportunity and obstacles posed by the many changes in the marketplace today.

 Change management is essential to ensure the successful implementation of any type of change within an organization.
 Change can be anything from a new technology or process, to a restructuring of the organizational hierarchy.
 Without effective change management, organizations run the risk of unsuccessful execution and implementation of their desired changes, resulting in decreased employee morale, costly delays, or even complete failure of the project.

 Change management includes activities such as creating a vision and strategy for change, setting goals and objectives, engaging stakeholders, understanding the impact of change on employees and other stakeholders, assessing risks associated with the change, developing plans to address those risks, communicating throughout the process, and monitoring progress.
 For questions on OCM strategies for your specific project, please contact us at firstname.lastname@example.org.